LiZhang-pb/U-net-based-cells-auto-segmentation/README.md

 Requirements
 --
-Please see the files named _Requirements_ in the repository.
+Please see the file named _Requirements_ in the repository.
 It shows the running environments and hardware needed.

 Folders
 --